theyuunus/theyuunus/README.md

 <h1 align="center">Hi 👋!
-My name is Yunus and I'm a Fron-end Developer, from Uzbekiston.</h1>
+My name is Yunus and I'm a Front-end Developer, from Uzbekiston.</h1>

 ###